Altinity/clickhouse-grafana/README.md

 * $table - replaced with selected table name from Query Builder
 * $dateCol - replaced with Date:Col value from Query Builder
 * $dateTimeCol - replaced with Column:DateTime or Column:TimeStamp value from Query Builder
-* $from - replaced with timestamp/1000 value of selected "Time Range:From"
+* $from - replaced with (timestamp with ms)/1000 value of UI selected "Time Range:From"
-* $to - replaced with timestamp/1000 value of selected "Time Range:To"
+* $to - replaced with (timestamp with ms)/1000 value of UI selected "Time Range:To"
 * $interval - replaced with selected "Group by time interval" value (as a number of seconds)
 * $timeFilter - replaced with currently selected "Time Range".
   Requires Column:Date and Column:DateTime or Column:TimeStamp to be selected